lihoang6/launchables/README.md

-# 🚀 How to Build NVIDIA Launchables - Interactive Tutorial
+# 🚀 How to Build Brev Launchables - Interactive Tutorial

 **Learn by doing - build your first launchable in under an hour**

-This is a meta-launchable: a self-documenting, interactive tutorial that teaches you how to create your own NVIDIA launchables while demonstrating best practices through its own implementation.
+This is a meta-launchable: a self-documenting, interactive tutorial that teaches you how to create your own launchables for **Brev** (NVIDIA's GPU cloud platform) while demonstrating best practices through its own implementation.

 > *"AI should be accessible to everyone.
 Launchables democratize AI development by making it easy to share, deploy, and iterate on GPU-accelerated applications."*